igamenovoer/quicknote/install-opencv-cuda.md

 # download and install latest opencv

 # install dependencies
+sudo apt update

+# use qt6 for gui
+sudo apt install -y qt6-base-dev libqt6core5compat6-dev libglx-dev libgl1-mesa-dev

+# use ninja for building, hdf5-dev for reading and writing hdf5 files
-sudo apt install libhdf5-dev qt6-base-dev
+sudo apt install -y libhdf5-dev ninja-build

 # check if cuda-toolkit is installed, whose name is cuda-toolkit-xxx
 # if not, raise an error